-David Nash’s engaging film documenting the journey of the Wooden Boulder, a large piece of 200 year old oak that was released into a stream in the Ffestiniog Valley in 1978, has been shown on a long-term basis in the ap Tomos gallery at Plas Glyn-y-Weddw since 2015 and we are now delighted to be able to present a comprehensive exhibition of his work.
+David Nash’s engaging film documenting the journey of the Wooden Boulder, a large piece of 200 year old oak that was released into a stream in the Ffestiniog Valley in 1978, is been shown in the ap Tomos gallery at Plas Glyn-y-Weddw.

 We are delighted to offer for sale a choice of two Wooden Boulder prints, unique to Plas Glyn-y-Weddw.
 Made using a stencil technique that allows Nash to produce an edition of work, the prints are all hand-made with individual characteristics.
 These are available un-framed or framed.

 In addition to the Wooden Boulder prints Red Tree was produced specially for Plas Glyn-y-Weddw to mark Tree Seasons, a sepecial exhibition of David Nash's work held at the gallery in 2017.
 Prints from this edition of 20 are currently available unframed.